xStarbound/xStarbound/README.md

 - [Scanner Shows Printability](https://steamcommunity.com/sharedfiles/filedetails/?id=3145469034) — fully supported by xSB-2 as of v2.3.7.
 - [xAdvancedChat](https://github.com/FezzedOne/xAdvancedChat) — requires xSB-2 v2.3.7+.
 Supports all features of and is fully network-compatible with "upstream" [StarCustomChat](https://github.com/KrashV/StarCustomChat).
 - [xWEdit](https://github.com/FezzedOne/xWEdit) — this WEdit fork requires xSB-2 for full functionality, but is partially supported by OpenStarbound (no mid-air tile placement) and compatible with vanilla Starbound (with no extra functionality above WEdit).
+- Mods that change the size or number of bags in the inventory or hotbar — as of v2.4, xSB-2 gives these mods full compatibility with vanilla multiplayer and existing characters "out of the box".

 **Compatible:** Any mod not listed in the "partially compatible" or "not compatible" category should be compatible.
 Major mods that have been tested to be compatible: